 Ecologically, this area is remarkably diverse and complex by any standard.
 Here some of the starkest ecological transitions in eastern North America meet in one landscape.
-The elevation rises from 1100 feet at the base of the Allegheny Front to 4770 feet at its highest crest.
-The Atlantic slope drainage of the Potomac’s headwaters meets the great Mississippi drainage via the Monongahela’s headwaters.
-And the Allegheny Front itself drives the “rain shadow”, a natural phenomenon resulting in some of the East’s heaviest precipitation along the western slope of the mountain, while the eastern foothills have some of the East’s lowest annual rainfall.
+The elevation rises from 1,100 feet at the base of the Allegheny Front to 4,770 feet at its highest crest.
+Additionally, the area is part of the Eastern Continental Divide, with waters to the east draining into the Potomac River and Chesapeake Bay, and waters to the west draining to form the Monongahela River, which via the Ohio and Mississippi Rivers eventually drains into the Gulf of Mexico.
+And the Allegheny Front itself drives the “rain shadow,” a natural phenomenon resulting in some of the East’s heaviest precipitation along the western slope of the mountain, while the eastern foothills have some of the East’s lowest annual rainfall.

 Originally, vast forests of spruce covered much of this area, but these were nearly destroyed by logging and subsequent fires.
 The legacy of this past has had lasting, harmful consequences to the plants and animals that depend upon the conifer forests and conifer-dominated wetlands for their survival.
 Though red spruce has struggled to come back, balsam fir is being decimated by an insect pest accidentally introduced from Asia.
-Plants not native to Canaan Valley are colonizing large swaths of wetland.
+On a larger scale, other non-native invasive insects, plants and diseases are threatening the vast diversity of wetlands and the forests that surround them.
 Perhaps most significant, resort and vacation home development are extensive and expanding.
 Current freeway construction linking this area with metropolitan areas to the east is likely to accelerate the rate of development.

 Places to Visit